Application

 Application for access to biobank samples

-Approval from the Swedish Ethics Review Authority is always required when biological samples are taken for research, regardless of whether they are covered by the Biobanks Act or not.
-If you are unsure whether samples in the study are covered by the Biobanks Act, you can contact the region's biobank coordinator or a Regional Biobank Center (RBC) for advice.
+Approval from the Swedish Ethical Review Authority or authorization under the applicable EU regulation for clinical trials and performance studies is always required when biological samples are taken for research, regardless of whether they are covered by the Biobank Act or not.
+If you are unsure about whether samples in your study are covered by the Biobank Act, contact your regional biobank coordinator or a Regional Biobank Centre (RBC) for advice.

-The biobank application is sent to the region's biobank coordinator or to an RBC for review and approval.
-You can also get advice in connection with the biobank application or to get tips when designing research person information and the parts of the application for ethical review that are about tests.
+The biobank application is sent to the regional biobank coordinator or to an RBC for review and approval.
+You can also contact them for advice in connection with the biobank application or for tips on preparing the information for research subjects and parts of the ethical review application that deal with samples.

-New EU regulations for clinical trials on medicinal products and medical devices also affect the process for applying for biobanks.
-Read more under the sections "Specific rules for medicines and medical devices" further down the page.
+New EU regulations for clinical trials of medicinal products and clinical investigations of medical devices also affect the biobank application process.
+For more information, see the sections on specific rules for medicinal products and medical devices below.

 Finding out what applies for handling of personal data